danielharrell/SumLect2015/Lost_Idea_LA.md

 forgetting, we would be in a condition of knowledge, more or less, about what we have lost.
 And a case for this will be made in the first part of my lecture.
 But in the second sense of forgetting, we would be in a condition of ignorance about what we have lost.
 And a case for this will be made in the second part of my lecture.
+One way to speak of the two senses together, in another formulation of the lecture's proposal, will be that *we* are lost, once the idea of a liberal art is lost.

 ## Part One

-In one respect, I think, the threat to liberal education must always come from within.
+Now in one respect, I think, the threat to liberal education must always come from within.
 The fate of liberal education, after all, will not be decided in headlines, but in choices made by each of us about the best education, once